unnamvenkatarao/Snake_Game_Project/README.md

-#🐍Snake Game – Java AWT/Swing
+# 🐍 Snake Game – Java AWT/Swing
 ## 📌 Project Overview
 This project is a classic Snake Game developed using the Java programming language and Java Frames (AWT/Swing) for the graphical user interface.
 It demonstrates the use of: